royborgen/qbt_port_update/README.md

 The script will
 1. Read path to gluetun's forward_port file and qBitTorrent's qBittorrent.conf file.
 2. Verify that the files exist
-3. Executing: docker stop qbittorrent
+3. Execute: docker stop qbittorrent
 4. Fetch port from forwarded_port
 5. Reading qBittorrent.conf and fetch Session\Port
 6. Compare the port from both files
 7. Update qBittorrent.conf if needed.
-8. Executing: docker start qbittorrent
+8. Execute: docker start qbittorrent

 ## Installation